-Reducing certain expenses for which credits are allowable.-For each of the credits listed below, the cooperative must reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the current year credit:
+Reducing certain expenses for which credits are allowable.-For each credit listed below, the cooperative must reduce the otherwise allowable deductions for expenses used to figure the credit by the amount of the current year credit:

-- 1. The orphan drug credit.

-- 2. The credit for increasing research activities.
+1. The credit for increasing research activities.

-- 3. The enhanced oil recovery credit.
+- 2. The enhanced oil recovery credit.

-- 4. The disabled access credit.
+- 3. The disabled access credit.

-- 5. The jobs credit.
+- 4. The jobs credit.

-- 6. The employer credit for social security and Medicare taxes paid on tips.
+5. The employer credit for social security and Medicare taxes paid on tips.

-- 7. The empowerment zone employment credit.
+6. The empowerment zone employment credit.

-- The indian employment credit.
+7. The indian employment credit.